What do you want to do?

 As I grow older it also means that I now have to tend to “grown-up” things.
 Schooling and working and teaching and cleaning and keeping an engaging social life is a delicate juggling act.
 It doesn’t give me much time to sit down in a chair and create.
 My students often look at me and say how they can’t wait to grow up – I can’t imagine what they see in my life that makes them think so!
 We are told to follow our dreams as we grow up, find the one thing they truly love to do and embrace it.
 But we are never really told how long this would take.

 So, here I am – a soon-to-be teacher who’s stuck between knowing everything and nothing at the same time.
-There have been repeated messages, paths that have lead me back to the writer’s chair, only for them to intertwine between other pit stops and detours, never fully reaching their destination.
+There have been repeated messages, paths that have lead me back to the writer’s chair, to my dingy laptop and the open notebook, only for them to intertwine between other pit stops and detours, never fully reaching their destination.
 I have to chart my own journey now.
 And if not today, then when?
-Life’s only going to get busier and busier.
+Life’s only going to get busier.